krisrowe/notes-to-sheets/README.md

 - **`--max-notes N`**: Limit import to the first N successfully imported notes (useful for testing)
 - **`--ignore-errors`**: Continue processing even if schema validation fails (skips problematic notes)
 - **`--no-image-import`**: Skip uploading images to Google Drive (only record filenames in sheet)
+- **`--batch-size N`**: Number of notes to process in each batch (default: 20, higher values for better performance)

 **Performance Note**: Using `--no-image-import` can significantly speed up imports by eliminating Google Drive upload overhead, especially useful for large imports or when you only need the note metadata.
+The batching system reduces API calls by ~95% compared to individual row uploads.

+**Batching**: The importer uses batch processing to improve performance.
+Notes are processed in batches (default: 20) and uploaded to Google Sheets in chunks, reducing API rate limiting issues.
+Use `--batch-size` to adjust the batch size for your needs.

+**Resilient & Repeatable**: The script is designed to be safely re-run multiple times.
+It detects existing notes and attachments, skipping complete duplicates while adding missing attachments to incomplete notes.
+This handles cases where previous runs may have partially failed (e.g., notes written but attachments failed due to API limits).

 The script will:
 - Create a "Keep Notes Import" folder inside your specified Drive folder